 Neonatal Peer support Training – BFN

 I loved my work as an Infant Feeding Support Worker for the NHS which I did for over six years and as a BFN breastfeeding supporter.
 A lot of my role was in Neonatal, which provides many challenges when it comes to feeding.
 Peer support is so important for families.
-So I feel privileged to be part of a project with the BFN to develop training to help develop peer supports to give much needed help to families at this very vulnerable time.
+So I feel privileged to be part of a project with the BFN to provide training to help develop peer support workers to give much needed help to families at this very vulnerable time.

-NHS Perinatal Mental Health Pathway and training – multi-agency
+NHS Perinatal Mental Health Pathway and Training – Multi-Agency

 Mental health campaign/information videos – Best beginnings

-Butterflies Birth Reflection Service
+Birth Reflection Service

-Redevelopment of my local Neonatal and maternity unit
+Re-development of my local Neonatal and Maternity Unit

 Black Country Perinatal Mental Health Network